profbrandon/tectonics-2/etc/ideas.md

       * Liquid water: this one is also difficult to model without more study done on fluid mechanics, but there are potential workarounds
         - Rivers almost always empty into the ocean, i.e., the boundaries of the continents, imposing the condition that there should be no local minima on the interior of a continent
           + Local minima should fill themselves.
 A simple blur would act in this manner, but it would only flatten the terrain, which is unrealistic, as erosion often takes flat landscapes and carves canyon systems into them.
+            * This, of course, is a local property that should beget a local manipulation
           + Lower points collect more water, and so erosion is more advanced in those areas
         - Coastal erosion due to waves (which could be affected by wind)
           + This is also affected by how shallow the ocean is ahead of the shore